Opinion | Coming to Terms With the Gruesome Truth of Who We Are

 If Biden wins, he faces an uphill battle without the Democrat-controlled Senate he had hoped for.
 But a Biden presidency at least gives us a leader who has vowed to be president of not “blue states” or “red states” but these United States.
 He also offers some hope for a smoother, easier path for bringing a divided nation together.
 But even that prospect is tenuous and far from guaranteed.

-A Trump victory brings us predictably a worse, meaner, uglier, more destructive version of his past four years, likely emboldened by reelection.
+A Trump victory brings us predictably a worse, meaner, uglier, more destructive version of his past four years, likely emboldened by re-election.
 It means that the resistance lives on a little longer for all the already weary souls in the trenches.
 It means the organizers who warned us not to get overconfident, who stressed that electoral politics were never the path to liberation, were right.
 It means we’ll have to work a little harder to overcome what comes next, to pull out all the stops, put our comfort and privilege on the line, and come together like never before if we want this “American experiment” to be one that persists.

 |